Search

 • Instructs drivers to keep the TDG shipping document at the following locations:

-• When the driver is outside of the means of transport: the document must be placed either in a pocket mounted on the driver’s door, or on the driver’s seat, or in a location that is clearly visible to anyone entering through the driver’s door.
+• When the driver is outside of the means of transport, the document must be placed either in a pocket mounted on the driver’s door, on the driver’s seat, or in a location that is clearly visible to anyone entering through the driver’s door.

-• Must provide the TDG shipping document or a copy of it must be provided to the new carrier when the dangerous goods are transferred to a new carrier.
-An electronic copy of the shipping document can be provided to the new carrier as long as the new carrier makes a hard copy before transporting the dangerous goods.
+• Must provide the original TDG shipping document or a copy of it to the new carrier when the dangerous goods are transferred to a new carrier.
+An electronic copy of the shipping document can be provided to the new carrier with an “equivalency certificate,” or as long as the new carrier makes a hard copy before transporting the dangerous goods in the absence of an “equivalency certificate.”

 Consignee (receiver of the shipment)